aiekick/Lumo/Readme.md

 # Lumo
-Lumo is a realtime rendering presentation software for 3D models and complex scenes
+Lumo is a realtime rendering presentation / lab software for 3D models

 # why this name ?
 Lumo is "Light" in Esperanto, its a short and pretty word to me :)